hysnsec/awesome-threat-modelling/README.md

 - [SD elements](https://www.securitycompass.com/sdelements/threat-modeling/) - Automate Threat Modeling with SD Elements.

 - [Foreseeti](https://www.foreseeti.com/) - SecuriCAD Vanguard is an attack simulation and automated threat modeling SaaS service that enables you to automatically simulate attacks on a virtual model of your AWS environment.

+- [YAKINDU Security Analyst](https://www.itemis.com/de/yakindu/security-analyst/) - YAKINDU Security Analyst is a model-based software tool for threat analysis and risk assessment of technical systems.
+With Security Analyst you can identify your protection needs, analyze possible threats and calculate the resulting risks.
+The underlying assessment model and calculation logic are highly customizable and can be integrated into existing toolchains.

 ## Sponsor